Home » Products » SSP Delta (formerly All Edits Reporting & QA)

 Export Report: The final function of the tool is the Export Report button.
 Many organizations have realized significant value by capturing/storing a report on all the edits performed in a given session/version once the user has completed the QA of the current session.
 Clicking this button will establish a meaningful name for the report including the version name and the date, and present it in a standard SAVE dialog.

-The user can then browse to any location and click Save to create a formatted text file with all of the details from the All Edits report.
+The user can then browse to any location and click Save to create a formatted text file with all of the details from the SSP Delta report.
 By default, the exported report will show ALL attributes of both added and deleted records.
 This allows the organization to keep track of when edits occurred to the system, who performed the edits, and the exact details of the edit.
 This information can be crucial to organizations during any type of audit scenario when they need to determine when specific updates were made.

 The report can alternatively be saved to a database.